pipiscrew/ip2country_desktop/readme.md

 * origin **country**
 * **IP range** for the **organization** owns the IP

-neverthless user can paste **just plain IPs** and retrieve the same data.
+nevertheless user can paste **just plain IPs** and retrieve the same data.

 This opens the opportunity to create **black list rules** (`/etc/nftables.conf`) for **nftables** (successor of iptables).